 There's a whole plant kingdom to sample and experiment with when you switch to a plant-based diet.
 Diversifying your mealtime means opening yourself up to unfamiliar tastes and textures which can take time getting used to.
 Don’t be afraid to branch out into cuisines that use ingredients differently than you're used to.
 Much of our food preferences get established when we’re young, before we have much choice about our meals, so give your taste buds a break as they adjust from your ordinary eating habits to new realms of flavor.

 A good night’s sleep has as much to do with your diet as it does with your screen time—maybe more.
 Switching to a plant-based diet that’s high in fiber and low in sugar can be beneficial to your neurotransmitters that work to regulate your sleep.
 Saturated fat and refined sugars can block your brain’s ability to produce serotonin—the chemical that helps you drift off to sleep.
-But plant foods like oats, chickpeas, seeds, nuts and spirulina contain serotonin-producing amino acids that help you catch more Zzzz.
+But plant foods like oats, chickpeas, seeds, nuts and spirulina (which many of Splendid Spoon’s meals contain!) contain melatonin-producing amino acids that help you catch more Zzzz.

 Going plant-based and cutting back on dairy (or ditching it altogether) can dramatically improve your sinuses and upper respiratory passages, especially if you experience nasal congestion.
 Here's the thing: dairy isn’t easy for humans to digest and it tends to thicken the mucus in our membranes which leads to congestion.
 When you swap out dairy for antioxidant-rich plants that fight inflammation and congestion, you’ll likely start breathing freer and clearer.